kubeflow/website/content/en/docs/pipelines/installation/overview.md

 1. Do you want to use other Kubeflow components in addition to Pipelines?

     If yes, choose the [full Kubeflow deployment](#full-kubeflow-deployment).
+1. Can you use a cloud/on-prem Kubernetes cluster?

+    If you can't, you should try using Kubeflow Pipelines on a local Kubernetes cluster for learning and testing purposes by following the steps in [Deploying Kubeflow Pipelines on a local cluster](/docs/pipelines/installation/localcluster-deployment).
 1. Do you want to use Kubeflow Pipelines with [multi-user support](https://github.com/kubeflow/pipelines/issues/1223)?

     If yes, choose the [full Kubeflow deployment](#full-kubeflow-deployment) with version >= v1.1.